PowerDNS/pdns/docs/backends/lmdb.rst

 5.1.x and up      6 [#]_
 ================  ===================

-.. [#] 5.1.x and up add two sub-databases (one for ``lmdb-split-domains-table``, if enabled, and one for RRset comments).
+.. [#] 5.1.x and up add two sub-databases tied to new features in 5.1 (one for ``lmdb-split-domains-table``, if enabled, and one for RRset comments).
-       Downgrading back to 5.0.x is supported, but those sub-databases will be invisible to 5.0.x.
+       Downgrading back to 5.0.x is supported, but those sub-databases will be invisible to 5.0.x as the older version doesn't have these features.
+       See :ref:`setting-lmdb-split-domains-table` for an explanation of pdns behavior when toggling that feature in particular.

 .. _settings-lmdb-random-ids: